snapcall/snapcall_sdk_ios/README.md

 Add capabilities for backgroud voip, audio, remote audio and inter-app audio

-Add plist option for microphone use and camera use.
+Add plist security option for microphone use and camera use.

  Or Download the framework and add it as a framework to your ios project, don't forget to set all the attribute and link in your target setting.